 Much of the information we produce is in the form of anonymous statistics published through our website and in reports and papers to the Health and Wellbeing Board and other partners.
 We never publish information that could be used to directly identify an individual.
 We only share information about individuals when the direct consent of individuals has been obtained or when there is a clear basis in the law for that information to be shared; for example, disclosure is necessary to protect a person from suffering significant harm or necessary for crime prevention or detection purposes.

-Portsmouth City Council will process your personal information appropriately and legally in accordance with the EU General Data Protection Regulation (GDPR) 2018 and Data Protection Act 2018.
-Information is held in a secure database which is only accessible to staff within the Portsmouth City Council’s Public Health Intelligence Team (individuals authorised by NHS Digital).
+Portsmouth City Council will process your personal information appropriately and legally in accordance with the UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018.
+Information is held in a secure database which is only accessible to staff within the Portsmouth City Council’s Public Health Intelligence Team (individuals authorised by NHS England).
 These staff members are trained in data protection / information governance.

 You have the right in certain circumstances to request that Portsmouth City Council stop processing your personal data.
 However, if this request is approved this may cause delays or prevent us delivering a service to you.
 Where possible we will seek to comply with your request but we may need to hold or process information in connection with one or more of the Council’s public tasks or legal obligations.